cuba-platform/saml-addon/Readme.md

 # 1. Overview

-The addon provides a readily available instrument of authentication via a SAML Identity Provider (IdP) service in any CUBA-based application wich is service provider (SP).
+This component provides a readily available instrument of authentication in any CUBA-based application using SAML open standard.
+That allows Identity Provider (IdP) to pass authorization credentials to your applications - service providers (SP).

+The add-on enables Single Sign-On in your application.
+You log in once with the IdP and this set of credentials will be used to log in your CUBA applications.

+Key features:
+ -  simplified authorization procedure for users and service providers;
+ -  separately existing of an identity provider and service providers, which centralizes user management;
+ -  user interface to set and configure SAML connections.

 See [sample project](https://git.haulmont.com/app-components/saml-addon-demo), using this add-on.